Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 What Is a Powermatic Cigarette Machine and How Does It Work?

-1. Fill the tobacco hopper or chamber with your chosen loose-cut tobacco
+• Fill the tobacco chamber with your chosen loose-cut tobacco

-How Much Does a Powermatic Cigarette Machine Cost to Run?
+How Much Does a Powermatic Machine Save You?

-Here is a rough cost breakdown for a regular smoker going through one carton equivalent per week:
+Here is a rough cost breakdown per carton equivalent (200 cigarettes):

-• Commercial cigarettes: roughly $70 to $120 per carton depending on your state tax rate
+• Commercial cigarettes: $70 to $120 depending on your state tax rate

-According to the Campaign for Tobacco-Free Kids, state cigarette taxes average over $1.91 per pack across the US, which is a cost you largely avoid when you buy loose tobacco instead.
-Over 12 months, the savings from switching to a machine like the Powermatic can run into several hundred dollars for a pack-a-day smoker.
+According to the Campaign for Tobacco-Free Kids, state cigarette taxes average over $1.91 per pack across the US, a cost you largely avoid when buying loose tobacco.
+Over 12 months, the savings can run into several hundred dollars for a pack-a-day smoker.

 Powermatic I vs Powermatic II vs Powermatic III: Which One Should You Choose?